maxtkc/mos-herb-site/work_w_me.md

 #### Appointment Pricing

 I offer three tiers of pricing for consultations:
-> Base Rate -- this is the price that pays me for my time
+- **Base Rate** – This is the price that compensates me for my time.
-> Sustainer Rate -- when clients pay the sustainer rate, it directly funds free consultations for those who cannot afford my base rate.
+- **Sustainer Rate** – When clients pay the sustainer rate, it directly funds free consultations for those who cannot afford the base rate.
-> Free Rate -- if you cannot pay the base rate, you are eligible for a free consult when funds are available from clients paying the sustainer rate.
-Some clients are able to pay some amount but not the full base rate -- if so, that leaves some funds so that I’m able to see another client sooner, but there is never any pressure to do so.
+- **Free Rate** – If you cannot pay the base rate, you are eligible for a free consultation when funds are available from clients paying the sustainer rate.
+Some clients are able to contribute partially but can't pay the full base rate.
+Partial payments allow funds to be passed on to another client sooner, but there is never any pressure to contribute partially.

 The consultations are the same, regardless of the price!